bernhardAxonIvy/doc/source/designer-guide/cms/access.rst

 If content from the CMS is requested, it is addressed using the URI of the Content Object.
 But the real content (the text, the string, ...) is stored in a Content Object Value.
-How does Axon.ivy resolve the Content Object Value whose content is returned?
+How does Axon Ivy resolve the Content Object Value whose content is returned?

-First, Axon.ivy tries to find the requested Content Object.
+First, Axon Ivy tries to find the requested Content Object.
 It looks up in the current project first.
-If not found Axon.ivy will recursively look up in the CMS's of the required projects in a breadth-first manner (i.e. first it searches in all of the directly required projects, then in all of the required projects of the directly required projects and so on).
+If not found Axon Ivy will recursively look up in the CMS's of the required projects in a breadth-first manner (i.e. first it searches in all of the directly required projects, then in all of the required projects of the directly required projects and so on).

-Second, as soon as Axon.ivy has found the Content Object, it evaluates which is the correct value to return.
+Second, as soon as Axon Ivy has found the Content Object, it evaluates which is the correct value to return.
 First, the lookup locale is defined.
 The algorithm to resolve the lookup locale is like this: